SCH-IT-MurdochUni/NetworkingLabs/Reusable_Learning_Objects/obtaining_a_linux_environment.md

 If you have an Apple M1 based computer, then great, these processors are amazing, but they do not run on x86_64 instruction sets that traditional Intel and AMD based processors would run.
 Instead they run a bespoke architecture based on the ARM instruction set.
 The ARM instruction set is currently used in mobile platforms, like phones and tablets but is also making its way into the server market.

-To get virtualisation setup on your Apple M1, ICT171 student Liam O'Rourke has generously produced this content to help M1 Mac users: https://echo360.net.au/media/7ab80f6f-b405-431d-bcec-a9f60a88eba7/public
+To get virtualisation setup on your Apple M1, a past ICT171 has generously produced this content to help M1 Mac users: https://echo360.net.au/media/7ab80f6f-b405-431d-bcec-a9f60a88eba7/public

 You are using a different, but free virualisation tool on the Mac, and will be installing the ARM based version of Ubuntu.
 As with all these detours, working through these things is the learning so please don't view it as a barrier to your learning.